 Declaring themselves to be “people of the United States” gives the impression that this document was created by citizens with the same rights and powers as anyone else.
-It is a clever way of suggesting that they are of the people and makes them relatable to all those that would then come to rely upon the constitution.
+It is a clever way of suggesting that they are people and makes them relatable to all those who would then come to rely upon the constitution.
 In other words, there isn’t an “us against them” approach here where the everyday person of the US could feel detached from what was said.
 Therefore, as soon as you get into clauses about the rights of the people of the United States and their freedoms, there is the sense that this applies to everyone.

 We the People was necessary at the time of the creation of the Constitution.

 The Constitutional Convention was a way of bringing together representatives of all states to Philadelphia to create a new government form – although Rhode Island did not send anyone.
-The aim was to create a government that could oversee the United States’ people on a more national level, without holding so much power that it would put citizens’ fundamental rights at risk.
+The aim was to create a government that could oversee the United States’ people on a more national level without holding so much power that it would put citizens’ fundamental rights at risk.